glenbuck503/BusinessLookup.Solution/README.md

 Repository: https://github.com/glenbuck503/BusinessLookup.Solution.git
 1. In your terminal of choice or [GitHub's Desktop Application](https://desktop.github.com/) , clone the above repository from Github.
 For further explanation on how to clone this repository, please visit [GitHub's Documentation](https://docs.github.com/en/github/using-git/which-remote-url-should-i-use).
 2. Ensure you are running .NET Core SDK by using the command dotnet --version in your terminal.
 If a version number is not presented, please visit [this download page for .NET 5 and install the applicable software for your OS](https://dotnet.microsoft.com/download/dotnet/5.0).
-3. Once you verify you are running a .NET 5, navigate in your terminal to Factory directory within the BuisnessLookup.Solution directory you just cloned.
+3. Once you verify you are running a .NET 5, navigate in your terminal to BusinessLookup directory within the BuisnessLookup.Solution directory you just cloned.
 Once there, run "dotnet build" in your terminal to build application within directory.
-4. In your terminal, while still in SweetTreats directory, run "dotnet restore."
+4. In your terminal, while still in BusinessLookup directory, run "dotnet restore."
 5. You will require a text or code editor to complete the following steps.
 [VS Code is recommended](https://code.visualstudio.com/)
 6. Make sure to do a dotnet restore.